iotempire/iotempower/examples/water-sensor/README.rst

 -----------------

 Simple analog water sensor is connected to analog port.
-Also the blue onboard led of the wemos d1 mini is used to show detection status.
+Also the blue onboard led of the Wemos D1 Mini is used to show detection status.

 Functionality
 -------------